-The University of Missouri provides equal opportunity employment to all individuals without regard to race, color, age, religion, sex, sexual orientation, national origin, disability, status as a Veteran or other protected group status.
+The University of Missouri provides equal opportunity employment to all individuals without regard to race, color, age, religion, sex, sexual orientation, national origin, status as a protected veteran, status as a qualified person with a disability or other protected group status.
 It is further required by both MU's own equal opportunity and affirmative action policy and by the terms of our federal contracts that we ensure our practices afford equal opportunity for all.
 Additionally, MU has adopted Executive Order #3, which provides that all employees and potential employees will be treated on the basis of their contribution or potential contribution without regard to personal characteristics not related to competence, demonstrated ability, performance, or the advancement of the legitimate interests of the university.

 In general, in order to provide equal opportunity and to make a good faith effort to provide affirmative action recruitment, we will post vacancies on our job list for a minimum of five days.
 Departments also frequently advertise in publications of general circulation or those intended to target applicants with specific qualifications.
 Our obligations under the Vietnam Era Veterans Readjustment Assistance Act require that, with limited and specific exceptions, we list all jobs with the Missouri state job service agency that we do not intend to fill from within the university.

 Some employment actions do not require competitive posting because these selections do not constitute employment opportunities available to anyone else.
 The university reserves the right to waive the posting requirement and to place a qualified individual in a position without recruitment to further the best interests of the institution in the following situations:

 Administrative reassignment - The transfer of an employee to a position suited to the employee's knowledge, skills, and abilities - usually limited to positions where the employment of women and minorities is at availability, lateral transfers, demotions or reorganizations.

 Affirmative action - The appointment or transfer of an employee to promote affirmative action.